 Yes.
 In Tampa, you’ll have to register your home security system to be eligible for emergency response.
 Registration helps law enforcement reach you or a trusted contact if your system sounds the alarm.
 It also lets them keep tabs on whether those alarms are legit.

 What about local home security companies?

-Vivint, Frontpoint, ADT, and SimpliSafe are all solid providers; we’d trust them with our house keys any day.
+Vivint, Frontpoint, ADT, and SimpliSafe are all solid providers for home security in Tampa.
 Ultimately though, choosing a home security system is really personal.
 Your needs may change based on your neighborhood, your price range, and your equipment preferences.
 We recommend comparing our top picks with a few local providers, to see which one best suits your needs.
 We found the five top-rated Tampa home security providers on Yelp and Google.
 Take a look to see who offers the best home security systems in your area.